pauliacomi/pauliacomi.github.com/software.md

 # Programming

-I enjoy programming as well as automation, and have worked extensively in Python, C++, Matlab as well as some experience with Webdesign.
+I enjoy programming as well as automation, and have worked extensively in Python, C++, Matlab as well as some experience with web design.
 Below are some of my projects.

 ### pyGAPS